-Welcome to our calendar of events taking place in the World Of Wine And Adjacent Amusements, featuring wine, food, music, art and more.
+Welcome to our calendar of events taking place in the World Of Wine And Adjacent Amusements, featuring wine, spirits, beer, food, music, art and more.
 Planning a trip to wine country and looking for something fun to do?
 Our goal is to provide a comprehensive source for interesting events in every wine producing region.

 Celebrate the spookiest holiday of the year – Halloween!
 Halloween as we know it grew from the Celtic celebration called Samhain, practiced about 2,000 years ago.
 The Celts of England, Scotland, Ireland and Northern France believed it was on this day that the dead returned to walk the earth.
 Some villagers dressed in skins and other costumes to scare away the spirits who had returned, starting the tradition of dressing up on this day.